TL-System/plato/examples/personalized_fl/README.md

 AttributeError: 'NoneType' object has no attribute 'load_state_dict'
 ```
 This is caused by the fact that the program will not define the personalized model once there are saved models under `checkpoints/`.

+### Potential issue in the ping-timeout of the server

+One may perform experiments on self-supervised learning based personalized FL algorithms, such as SimCLR, SimSiam, and FedEMA.
+These algorithms potentially require a very long time for all clients to complete the local update due to the high computation complexity in the contrastive loss.
+In such a condition, the user should set the `ping_timeout` value to be larger.
+The current default value is `ping_timeout: 3600`, meaning 3600 seconds that the server waits for clients to respond before disconnecting.
+Set it to be `10800` if possible.
+Also see the `docs/misc.md` for more details.